sheagcraig/yo/README.md

 It differs from [terminal-notifier](https://github.com/alloy/terminal-notifier) in that it creates persistent (alert, rather than banner) notifications that remain in place until clicked.
 Also, as an alert, it gives you the option of customizing the clickable buttons.

+If you just want a notification, download the current installer package from the [releases](https://github.com/sheagcraig/yo/releases) page.

+If you want to customize the icon/app name/etc, follow the Build & Installation instructions below.

 ### Build & Installation
 1. Clone the project.
 2. Open the project in XCode and set the App Icon to your desired icon.
 See the Icon section below for more info on this.